 Nizwa and nearby canyons

 Today we explore the city of Nizwa.
 Once the capital of Oman, Nizwa is home to sights we visit today; mosques, a beautiful ancient fort, one of the most interesting and authentic souks (markets) in the country.
-Date palm farming is occupation of many and the area is surrounded by date palm oasis.
+Date palm farming is the occupation of many and the area is surrounded by date palm oasis.
 We will have plenty of opportunity to sample and purchase these much sought after dates.
 Today is a combination of nature and culture, as we move from town to countryside and into more small villages, before returning to Nizwa at the end of the day.
-A falaj crosses the village and feeds the surrounding palm groves.
-Overnight at Bustan Inn.
+Overnight at Nizwa Heritage Inn.

 Return to Muscat

 Today we drive back to Muscat, stopping en route to visit the 350 year old Jabreen Castle.
 Regarded as one of the jewels of Omani architecture, the renovated structure was a center for learning in its prime and has many beautiful and whimsical embellishments.
-Overnight at Al Falaj Hotel.
+Overnight at Royal Tulip Hotel.